SwinburneNeuroimaging/SwinburneNeuroimaging.github.io/README.md

 2. Create a new Markdown file with a descriptive name (e.g., mri_safety.md)
 3. Add your content using Markdown syntax (see below for examples)
 4. Save the file

+### Adding New Tabs
+1. Navigate to the `docs` directory
+2. Create a new directory with a descriptive name (e.g. Analysis Examples)
+3. Add Markdown files to this directory

 ## Basic Markdown